October 6, 2022

 Camera Height

-Ideal camera placement is around saddle/hip height for the rider being recorded.
-This is >1m/3ft off the ground.
+• Ideal camera placement height is around the same height as the saddle of the bike being recorded.
+This is generally >1m/3ft off the ground.

 Camera Angle